linux-immutability-tools/containers-wrapper/README.md

 Containers Wrapper is a Go library that provides a convenient and unified interface for interacting with container engines such as Docker, Podman, and Containerd.
 It simplifies container management tasks by wrapping the low-level commands and providing Go functions for common container operations.

+> **Warning**
-> **Warning:** This library is at its first release and needs more testing.
+> This library is at its first release and needs more testing.
 Please use it with caution.

 ## Supported Container Engines